The History of the Red Envelopes and How you can use them during the year of the Yin Wood Snake in 2025

 You can also use an Ang Pow to give a gift to someone, and I have a lot of clients who will pay for a consultation by placing the money or cheque inside an Ang Pow, which Is always a lovely surprise, although it is not strictly necessary.

-Giving a white envelope on a sad occasion, such as a donation to the grieving family of the departed or for costs at a funeral, is called ‘Pak Kum.’
-So, if you ever deal with a Chinese client, please think twice before handing them their fee in a white envelope, as this could offend them.
-However, this is less of an issue in our Western countries today and relates more to traditional times.
+The giving of a white envelope on a sad occasion, such as a donation to the grieving family of the departed or for costs at a funeral, is called ‘Pak Kum.’
+So, if you ever deal with a Chinese client, please think twice before you hand their fee to them in a white envelope, as this could offend.
+However, this is less of an issue in our western countries today and relates more to traditional times.

 Different Red Envelope Designs